-Statutory Health Insurance Scheme (SHI): The SHI scheme is operated by about 180 competing health insurance funds (called "sickness funds"): autonomous, not-for-profit, non-governmental bodies regulated by law.
+Statutory Health Insurance (SHI): The SHI scheme is operated by about 180 competing health insurance funds (called "sickness funds"): autonomous, not-for-profit, nongovernmental bodies regulated by law.
 The scheme is funded by compulsory contributions levied as a percentage of gross wages up to a certain threshold.
-Earnings exceeding €3,675 (\$5,408 USD) per month or €44,100 (\$64,897 USD) per year [in 2009] are exempt from contribution payments.
-As of July 2009, the insured employee (or pensioner) contributes 7.9% of the gross wage, while the employer (or the pension fund) adds another 7.0% on top of the gross wage, so the combined maximum contribution is around €348 (\$806 USD) per month.
+Earnings exceeding $\in$ 3,675 (US\$5,408) per month or $\in$ 44,100 (US\$64,897) per year (in 2009) are exempt from contribution payments.
+As of July 2009, the insured employee (or pensioner) contributes 7.9 percent of the gross wage, while the employer (or the pension fund) adds another 7.0 percent on top of the gross wage, so the combined maximum contribution is around $\in$ 548 (US\$806) per month.
 This includes dependents (non-earning spouses and children), who are covered through the primary sickness fund member.
-Unemployed people contribute in proportion to their unemployment entitlements, but for long-term unemployed people with a fixed low entitlement (so-called "Hartz IV"), the government pays a fixed per capita premium.
+Unemployed people contribute in proportion to their unemployment entitlements, but for long-term unemployed people with a fixed low entitlement (so-called "Hartz IV"), the government pays a fixed per-capita premium.

-Since 2009, a uniform contribution rate is set by the government and, although sickness funds continue to collect contributions, all contributions are centrally pooled by a new central health fund, which allocates resources to each sickness fund based on an improved risk-adjusted capitation formula.
-This formula takes age, sex, and morbidity from 80 chronic and/or serious illnesses into account.
-This means that sickness funds will receive considerably more for patients with cancer, AIDS or cystic fibrosis than for "ordinary" insured.
-Since 2009, sickness funds may charge the insured person an additional nominal premium if the received resources are insufficient (or pay back money if they have left over funds).
+As of 2009, a uniform contribution rate is set by the government and, although sickness funds continue to collect contributions, all contributions are centrally pooled by a new central health fund, which allocates resources to each sickness fund based on a risk-adjusted capitation formula.
+This formula takes age, sex, and morbidity from 80 chronic or serious illnesses into account.
+Sickness funds will therefore receive considerably more for patients with cancer, AIDS, or cystic fibrosis than for the "ordinary" insured.
+Since 2009, sickness funds may charge the insured person an additional nominal premium if the received resources are insufficient (or pay back funds that are left over).
 So far, just one small sickness fund has raised an extra premium.
-Since 2004, there is a growing amount of tax-financed federal subsidy for "insurance-extraneous" benefits provided by the SHI (especially coverage of children).
+Since 2004, there has been a growing amount of tax-financed federal subsidy for "insuranceextraneous" benefits provided by the SHI (especially coverage of children).
 These expenses are considered to be of common interest and therefore are (partly) covered from general taxes.
-The subsidies will rise from €7.2 billion (\$10.6 billion USD) up to €14 billion (\$21 billion USD) in 2012.
-In 2007, the SHI scheme accounted for 61% of total health expenditure.
+The subsidies will rise from $\notin$ 7.2 billion (US\$10.6 billion) to up to $\notin$ 14 billion (US\$21 billion) in 2012.
+In 2007, the SHI scheme accounted for 61 percent of total health expenditure.